-They can be similar to the flu or cold: fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
+They can be similar to the flu or cold: fever of 100.4°F or higher, felt feverish, chills, muscle aches, body aches, fatigue, cough, shortness of breath or difficulty breathing, hoarseness, runny nose, congestion, sore throat, nausea, vomiting, headache, abdominal pain, diarrhea or loose stools, or lost sense of smell or taste.
 Symptoms can occur in as few as 2 days after exposure, or as long as 14+ days after exposure.

 Faculty and Staff: